-Over the weekend, I came across an interesting thread about a floral delivery on a frequent flyer forum that I visit occasionally.
-Here’s the part that caught my attention…
+Over the weekend, I found an interesting thread about a floral delivery on a frequent flyer forum I visit occasionally.
+Here’s the part that caught my attention.

 Who’s Handling Your Floral Delivery?

-Apparently, people who frequently send flowers online were already aware of this, but I’m pretty sure there are a lot of other folks, like the poster here, who are not aware that a FedEx driver would actually be delivering their flowers.
+People who frequently send flowers online were already aware of this.
+Still, I’m pretty sure there are a lot of other folks, like the poster here, who are unaware that a FedEx driver would be delivering their flowers.

-All the major national florists offer fresh flowers that are either “shipped direct” or “florist delivered”.
-If you like supporting local business, always make sure the flowers you’re sending are “florist delivered”.
+All the national online florists offer fresh flowers that are either “shipped direct” or “florist delivered.”
+If you like supporting local businesses, always ensure the flowers you’re sending are “florist delivered.”

 Dealing With A Late Floral Delivery